codsen/codsen/packages/chlu-cli/ideas.md

 # CLI ideas

-- test file names in all possible cases, also without extension
+[ ] test file names in all possible cases, also without extension [ ] set up update-notifier